onflow/flow-go/language.md

 Interfaces are declared using the `interface` keyword, followed by the name of the interface, and the requirements enclosed in opening and closing braces.
 Fields can be annotated to be variable or constant, and how they can be accessed, but do not have to be annotated.

-The special type `This` can be used to refer to the type implementing the interface.
+The special type `Self` can be used to refer to the type implementing the interface.
+This can be seen in the following example, where the first parameter of the `transfer` function has the `Self` type.

 ```typescript
 // declare an interface for a vault: a container for a balance